Simple supercuspidal L-packets of split special orthogonal groups over dyadic fields: Several remarks on simple supercuspidal representations

 where $J'_{n}$ denotes the anti-diagonal matrix of size $n$ whose anti-diagonal entries are given by $1$.
 In particular, when regarded as matrices of size $2n+1$ via the basis $\{e_{-n},\ldots,e_{-1},e_{0},e_{1},\ldots,e_{n}\}$, the group $G$ is given by

-We prefer the bilinear form $f$ represented by $J_{2n+1}^{\BT}$ rather than $J_{2n+1}$ because then we have $1\in q(X_{0})$, which is makes the description of Bruhat--Tits simpler (cf.\ \cite[Remarque (10.1.3)]{BT72}).
+In the body of the paper we preferred to work with the bilinear form $f$ represented by $J_{2n+1}$.
+However in this section, it is more convenient to use the bilinear form $f$ represented by $J_{2n+1}^{\BT}$, because then $1\in q(X_{0})$, which makes the description of Bruhat--Tits simpler (cf.\ \cite[Remarque (10.1.3)]{BT72}).
 We note that the translation between $\SO(J_{2n+1}^{\BT})$ and $\SO_{2n+1}$ is given as follows.
 Recall that

 For example, by letting $X$ be the diagonal matrix